philcryer/tonka32/README.md

 	- ypserv (NSA, Chapter 3.2.4)
 	- telnet-server (NSA, Chapter 3.2.2)
 	- rsh-server (NSA, Chapter 3.2.3)
+* sets up a basic firewall that ONLY allows port 22 (optional: lock down to allow access from only one IP)
+* installs libpam-tmpdir, libpam-cracklib, apparmor-profiles, ntp, openssh-server that will get used/configured later
+* enables apparmor in grub if it's not already, and reboots to test and enable it
+	- tells rc.local to restart the script once up so it can get to the other tasks
-* ... setup linux auditd with a custom ruleset
+* sets up linux auditd with a custom ruleset

 ### other tasks (soon) to be implemented
 * ... harden ssh config